 The law on tobacco

-It’s against the law for a retailer to sell any form of tobacco to anyone under the age of 18.
+It’s against the law for a retailer to sell any form of products containing nicotine to anyone under the age of 18.

-From 1st October 2015, it also became illegal for an adult to purchase any tobacco product or nicotine containing product on behalf of anyone under the age of 18.
+From 1st October 2015, it became illegal for an adult to purchase any tobacco product or nicotine containing product on behalf of anyone under the age of 18.

 What makes smoking harmful?

 There are 4,000 chemicals in cigarette smoke – many of them may cause cancers and other horrible diseases.
 The labelling on tobacco and cigarette packets groups all the 4,000 chemicals into just 3, which are nicotine, tar and carbon monoxide.

-- Nicotine – this is the addictive chemical in tobacco smoke.
-On its own, it’s pretty harmless.
-The trouble is children and young people who experiment with cigarettes can quickly and easily become addicted to the nicotine, and this makes it hard to give up.
+- Nicotine – this is the addictive chemical in tobacco smoke and other products containing nicotine.
+If you experiment with products containing nicotine, you can quickly and easily become addicted to the nicotine, and this makes it hard to give up.

-- Carbon Monoxide – an invisible gas that has no smell and is normally connected with car exhaust fumes and faulty boilers.
+- Carbon Monoxide – an invisible gas produced from smoking tobacco that has no smell and is normally connected with car exhaust fumes and faulty boilers.
 It is often called the ‘silent killer’ because it can be so dangerous.

 - Thicken the blood

 - Push up blood pressure

-- Reduces the space available in the blood cells to carry oxygen round the body
+- Reduce the space available in the blood cells to carry oxygen around the body

 These are some of the reasons why people who smoke often have less energy.
-Even young smokers who don’t smoke very many cigarettes can be affected.
+Even if you don’t smoke much tobacco, you can still be affected.

 - Tar – The sticky black substance produced by burning tobacco

 It’s in the tar that all the other 3,998 chemicals are lurking.
 This includes many poisons.
-The chemicals from the tar go from the lungs into the blood stream and then round to every cell of the smoker’s body.
+The chemicals from the tar go from the lungs into the blood stream and then round to every cell of your body.
 This causes damage along the way.

-It harms the smoker’s lungs over time, and can also damage the mouth by rotting teeth, damaging gums and making tastebuds stop working properly.
+It harms your lungs over time, and can also damage the mouth by rotting teeth, damaging gums and making tastebuds stop working properly.
 The chemicals cause cancers, heart disease and lots of other illnesses.